 This is one of the most frustrating GA4 issues, and it's almost always caused by one of these 8 problems.

 - User Acquisition: Shows the source of the user's first ever visit.
-If they first came via organic and later clicked your UTM link, the UTM won't show here.
+If a user first came via organic and later clicked your UTM link, the UTM never shows here.

 - Traffic Acquisition: Shows the source for each session.
 This is where your UTM parameters should appear.

-The fix: Navigate to Reports → Acquisition → Traffic Acquisition.
-Use the "Session source / medium" dimension to see UTM data.
+The fix: Navigate to Reports → Acquisition → Traffic Acquisition and use the "Session source / medium" dimension.
+If your UTMs are still missing, the issue is one of the other seven below.

-This is the #1 silent killer.
-Your URL has UTMs, but a redirect (301, 302, or JavaScript redirect) between the link click and the landing page strips the query parameters.
-Common culprits:
+This is the #1 silent killer of campaign attribution.
+Your link has the UTMs, but a redirect (301, 302, or JavaScript redirect) between the click and the final landing page strips the query string before GA4 ever sees it.
+We see this in roughly 30% of campaign tracking audits.
+The link tests fine in devtools, but by the time the page_view fires, the parameters are gone.
+Five common culprits:

 4. Missing Required UTM Parameters

-If your own domain appears as a referral source, it can overwrite the original UTM attribution mid-session.
-This happens when users pass through subdomains, payment processors, or authentication flows that trigger a new session.
+If your own domain appears as a referral source mid-session, it can overwrite the original UTM attribution.
+This happens whenever users pass through subdomains, payment processors (Stripe Checkout, Shopify checkout), or authentication flows that trigger a brand-new session.
+The user lands with your UTMs, bounces to checkout.stripe.com to pay, returns to your thank-you page — and the thank-you page gets credited to stripe.com / referral instead of your original campaign.

-The fix: For Google Ads, rely on auto-tagging and the GA4 ↔ Google Ads link.
-Use UTM parameters for non-Google paid channels (Meta, LinkedIn, TikTok, email, etc.).
+The fix: For Google Ads, rely exclusively on auto-tagging paired with the native GA4 ↔ Google Ads account link — it captures far more data than UTMs ever could (keyword, match type, ad group, etc.).
+Reserve manual UTM parameters for non-Google paid channels: Meta, LinkedIn, TikTok, email, newsletters, affiliates.

 If your UTMs appear after a # in the URL (like page.html#utm_source=email), GA4 cannot read them.
-Hash fragments are never sent to the server and are not parsed by the GA4 tag.
-UTMs must be in the query string after ?.
+The hash fragment is never sent to the server and is not parsed by the gtag.js snippet — it exists only in the browser.
+Single-page applications that route via hash URLs are especially prone to this issue, and so are email platforms that accidentally construct links with a hash instead of a question mark.

 Campaign Health Check